Miller Forristall: Tennessee Titans

 Forristall was signed by the Tennessee Titans as an undrafted free agent on May 1, 2021.
-He was waived during final roster cuts on August 31, 2021, but was signed to the team's practice squad the next day.
-Forristall was waived by the Titans on September 3, 2021.
+He was waived by the Titans during final roster cuts on August 31, but was re-signed to the team's practice squad the following day.
+Forristall was waived by the Titans on September 3.

 Cleveland Browns

 Forristall signed by the Cleveland Browns to their practice squad on September 20, 2021.
-He was elevated to the active roster on November 7, 2021, for the team's Week 9 game against the Cincinnati Bengals.
+He was elevated to the active roster on November 7, for the team's Week 9 game against the Cincinnati Bengals.
 He was signed to the active roster on December 7.
 He was waived on December 24.
-Forristall was re-signed to the Browns' practice squad on December 28, 2021.
+Forristall was re-signed to the Browns' practice squad on December 28.

 The Browns signed Forristall to a reserve/futures contract on January 10, 2022.
-He was waived by the Browns on August 30, 2022.
-The Browns signed Forristall to their practice squad on August 31, 2022.
+He was waived by the Browns on August 30.
+The Browns re-signed Forristall to their practice squad the next day.
 He was promoted to the active roster on October 1.
-He was waived on October 10 and re-signed to the practice squad.
+Forristall was waived by Cleveland on October 10 and re-signed to the practice squad.

 New Orleans Saints

 On January 26, 2023, Forristall signed a reserve/future contract with the New Orleans Saints.
-Forristall was waived by the Saints on July 25, 2023.
+Forristall was waived by the Saints on July 25.

 Cleveland Browns (second stint)

-On August 4, 2023, Forristall signed with the Browns.
-On August 27, 2023, Forristall was released by the Browns.
+On August 4, 2023, Forristall signed with the Cleveland Browns.
+On August 27, Forristall was released by the Browns.

 Los Angeles Rams

 On September 12, 2023, Forristall signed with the practice squad of the Los Angeles Rams.
 He was released on December 5, then re-signed a week later.

 On January 16, 2024, Forristall signed a reserve/future contract with the Rams.
-He was waived on August 27, and re-signed to the practice squad.
-He was released on November 15.
+He was waived by Los Angeles on August 27, and subsequently re-signed to the team's practice squad.
+Forristall was released by the Rams on November 15.

+On September 23, 2025, Forristall announced his retirement from professional football.